-the dissolution of order-

 Ketchup & Hot Sauce

-D and I met as random roommates our freshman year of college; the first word he said to me was ‘Hi’ but the first actual conversation we had (once the parents were gone) centered around his need for bi-weekly segments of alone time in our room to chemically burn the hair from the delicate portions of his short, furry, descended from Italy frame.
+D and I met as random roommates our freshman year of college; the first word he said to me was ‘Hi’ but the first actual conversation we had (once the parents were gone) was centered around his need for bi-weekly segments of alone time in our room to chemically burn the hair from the delicate portions of his short, furry, descended from Italy frame.
 I didn’t complain because I know how much I fart in my sleep, and begrudging acceptance of never mentioned but always annoying idiosyncrasies is the way all friendships start out.

 Tolerance, as it is apt to do, morphed into genuine appreciation, an evolution that emboldened both of us to be ourselves more than ever before.
-The tranquil ground our friendship was built on never shifted, one year together to two, three; what started as an acquanticeship became an intrinsic feature of my college experience.
+The tranquil ground our friendship was built on never shifted, one year together to two, three; what started as an acquanticeship morphed into an intrinsic feature of my college experience.

-At the beginning of our time together I was a lot easier to like than him, I imagine because I was (still am) often silent, and nothingness is more pleasant than white noise when people are doing anything they can to not sleep.
+At the beginning of our time together I was a lot easier to like than him, I imagine because I was (still am) often silent, and nothingness is more pleasant than white noise when people are doing anything they can to avoid sleep.
 D and I were 18, months removed from officially being children, still kids, or at least that’s how I felt.
 I went into things just to be, was at a particular place only because I wasn’t anywhere else; people get that without me having to say.

-Before we were really close there’d be weekends where I went out and D stayed in, but never the opposite; I got so sick of him waiting up for me like a parent that I started to insist he come along.
+Before we were really close there’d be weekends where I went out and D stayed in, but never the opposite; I got so sick of him waiting up for me like a parent that I began to insist he come along.

 One time weed was smoked and D did not partake – the next time weed was smoked D braved the trial of the plastic bottle bong that every toker knows – after that D wiggled into rotation whenever he could – a week later he’d bought enough weed for him and I, as well as a person (usually girl) of his choice to smoke every night – the following month he was picking up enough to smoke and sell.